What Are Conjunctions?

 Starting a Sentence with Conjunctions

-You can start a sentence with a conjunction if it implies a logical meaning, no matter which conjunction you are using.
+You can start a sentence with a conjunction if it implies a logical meaning, regardless of which conjunction is used.

 Conjunctions are used to link sentences with each other.
 Let us take a look at different conjunctions.